 The Notes are new issues of securities with no established trading market.
-Approval-in-principle has been received for the listing of the Notes on the SGX-ST. For so long as a series of Notes are listed on the SGX-ST, the relevant series of Notes will be traded on the SGX-ST in a minimum board lot size of \$200,000.
-The underwriters have advised us that they presently intend to make a market in the Notes after completion of this offering.
+Although we have made an application to the Luxembourg Stock Exchange to list the Notes on the official list of the Luxembourg Stock Exchange and for the Notes to be admitted to trading on the Luxembourg Stock Exchange's Euro MTF Market, we may be entitled to, and may decide to, delist the Notes from the Luxembourg Stock Exchange and seek an alternate listing for the Notes on another securities exchange.
+Additionally, the underwriters have advised us that they presently intend to make a market in the Notes after completion of this offering.
 MUFG Securities Americas Inc. and other broker-dealers may use this prospectus supplement and the accompanying prospectus in connection with such market-making activity.
 Such market making activity will be subject to the limits imposed by applicable laws.
 However, they are under no obligation to do so and may discontinue any market-making activities at any time without any notice.
 Broker-dealers subject to prospectus delivery requirements may be unable to engage in market-making transactions during certain periods of the year.
-A liquid or active public trading market for any of the Notes may not develop.
+A liquid or active public trading market for any of the Notes may not develop, whether on the Luxembourg Stock Exchange's Euro MTF Market or otherwise.
 If an active trading market for the Notes does not develop, the market price and liquidity of the Notes may be adversely affected.
 If such Notes are traded, they may trade at a discount from their initial offering prices, depending on the market for similar securities, our performance and other factors.
-See "Risk Factors-Risks Related to the Senior Debt Securities-There is no established trading market for the Notes and one may not develop" in the accompanying prospectus.
+See "Risk Factors-Risks Related to the Senior Debt Securities-There is no established trading market for the Notes and one may not develop" in the accompanying prospectus, as updated for the purposes of listing the Notes on the Luxembourg Stock Exchange.